DarneaPinkett/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

-- [ ] Mention two parts of Express that you learned about this week.
+- [x] Mention two parts of Express that you learned about this week.

+Two parts of express is middleware and routing.

-- [ ] Describe Middleware?
+- [x] Describe Middleware?

+Middleware functions can get the request and response objects, operate on them, and (when specified) trigger some action.
+Examples are logging or security.

-- [ ] Describe a Resource?
+- [x] Describe a Resource?

+A resource is data points inside the REST API.
+Like users, orders that the users create are resources.

-- [ ] What can the API return to help clients know if a request was successful?
+- [x] What can the API return to help clients know if a request was successful?

+The can return the information that was requested with a  status code 200.

-- [ ] How can we partition our application into sub-applications?
+- [x] How can we partition our application into sub-applications?

+By creating separate routes that aim at each section of the main application.

 ## Minimum Viable Product